tallforasmurf/CoBro/README.md

     INFO:root:  hashing: b'//imgs.xkcd.com/s/a899e84.jpg'
     INFO:root:XKCD appears to be unread

 The "hashing" lines show you the data that are being extracted and used to make the hash value that CoBro uses to tell when a comic is different from the last time it is read.

-At present there is nothing much you can do with this information.
+You can use this to diagnose false positive "unread" status.